 Amelia B. Kyazze is a writer, photographer and editor based in southeast London.
-Her debut novel, Into the Mouth of the Lion, was published by Unbound in May 2021.
+Her debut novel, Into the Mouth of the Lion, was published in May 2021.
 Based on her notebooks and photographs from when she worked in Angola in 2002, the book is about a photographer searching for her missing sister at the end of Angola’s civil war.
 The book was long-listed for the Mslexia Woman’s First Novel Prize in 2017.

-More background: for 18 years she worked with humanitarian aid organisations such as Oxfam, Save the Children and the British Red Cross.
+More background: for 18 years A.B.
+Kyazze worked with humanitarian aid organisations such as Refugees International, Oxfam, Save the Children and the British Red Cross.
 She travelled to more than forty countries documenting humanitarian crises and efforts to rebuild or prepare for future disasters.
-Her work took her to Angola, where Into the Mouth of the Lion is set, as well as the Democratic Republic of Congo, and Sudan, where her books are set, as well as Uganda, Ethiopia, Indonesia, Nepal, India and many other countries across Africa, Asia and Southern Europe.
+Her work took her to Angola, the Democratic Republic of Congo, and Sudan, where her books are set, as well as Uganda, Ethiopia, Indonesia, Nepal, India, Albania, Kosovo, and many other countries across Africa, Asia and the Balkans.

 She also writes short stories, and was a founding member of the new Breakthrough Book Collective.
 Her short stories are included in the anthologies Taking Liberties and Order and Chaos (published in April and October 2023, respectively).
 “Covid in Brixton”, a light-hearted story about friendship during the time of the pandemic, was story of the month for the Byte Shorts showcase in May 2020.
 Another story, “End of Lockdown Summer”, was featured by Byte the Book in September 2020.
 “Rush Hour” and “Eduardo’s Predicament” are included in the National Flash Fiction Day Anthology 2019 and 2021 Anthologies, respectively.
 In addition, she writes book reviews of children’s literature.

 As part of her humanitarian work, she has delivered speeches in Geneva, Brussels and at UN events in New York and Bangkok.
 She has been interviewed by CNN, Al-Jazeera and many other news outlets.
 Her non-fiction work has been published in the Huffington Post, the International Review of the Red Cross, ODI/HPN and many other places.